golang-module/dongle/README.md

 ### Introduction

-A simple, semantic and developer-friendly `golang` package for encryption algorithms, has been included by [awesome-go](https://github.com/avelino/awesome-go#security "awesome-go")
+A simple, semantic and developer-friendly `golang` crypto package, has been included by [awesome-go](https://github.com/avelino/awesome-go#security "awesome-go")

 ### Repository